 Make sure your notes are documented when billing this code, in that it specifies the region performed, who performed it (not an LMT), and a specific description of what was done.
 While there countless other PIP-related questions to be addressed, these are some of the main ones we are asked about often.

 If you are a medical provider or medical manager, and have a PIP-related question, please do not hesitate to contact us.
 We can be reached at 727-451-6900 or by emailing .

-PIP suit clients of the Dolman Law Group Accident Injury Lawyers, PA have no out of pocket costs.
+PIP suit clients of the Sibley Dolman Gipe Accident Injury Lawyers, PA have no out of pocket costs.
 All attorney fees earned are separate and apart from the benefits we seek and the outstanding bills for services rendered by your medical practice.
 We handle PIP claims and lawsuits against any and all Florida car insurance carriers.